Host Derby provides temporary accommodation for destitute asylum seekers with host families in Derby and the Derbyshire area.

-Host Derby aims to provide temporary accommodation with volunteer hosts in their own homes, offering a lifeline for vulnerable individuals.
-Hosts will be supported to welcome an individual in their home, from a few days to a few months.
-Guests will be supported to access the right help and re-engage with the asylum system, and move on with their lives.
-All hosts will receive training and will be matched with the right person who needs their support.
+Host Derby provides temporary accommodation with volunteer hosts in their own homes, offering a lifeline for vulnerable individuals.
+Hosts are supported to welcome an individual in their home, from a few days to a few months.
+Guests are supported to access the right help and re-engage with the asylum system, and move on with their lives.
+All hosts receive training and are matched with the right person who needs their support.
 Each host family can decide how long they host people for, and how often they take a new guest.

 Between June 2016 and May 2017, The British Red Cross Identified 204 destitute asylum seekers and refugees living in Derby - destitution is defined as having no access to statutory support or accommodation, and with no right to work.
 Some people end up street homeless, whilst others find insecure accommodation, often in poor living conditions (e.g. sleeping on sofas or floors in friends’ houses).